 - You keep the flavor of food: Pressure cooker helps you retain the nutritional value of food.
 In terms of the physical appeal of the meal, the foods maintain their texture and color, the meats retain flavor, and all other ingredients are retained.
 Therefore, you will no longer worry about food preservation issues.

 - Easy to saves space: The pressure cookers on the market these days have non-stick pots, making clean up a breeze.
 They are dishwasher safe, so cleaning up is just as easy as preparing your meal.
 They have stay cool handles.
 Some of the models will automatically switch to the warm setting when your meal is complete, so it will stay warm until you are ready to serve.
-There are also electric pressure cookers on the market today that have multi functions, like slow cooker or rice cooker (Find the best rice cooker for the money right now!).
+There are also electric pressure cookers on the market today that have multi functions, like slow cooker or rice cooker (Find the best rice cooker and best slow cooker for the money right now!).
 Three appliances in one, great space saver!

 - For starters: They cook faster and more efficiently while making cooking easy and less troublesome.